mozilla/jira-bugzilla-integration/docs/actions.md

 - `sync_whiteboard_labels`
 - `maybe_update_components`: looks at the component that's set on the bug (if any) and any components added to the project configuration with the `jira_components` parameter (see above).
 If those components are available on the Jira side as well, they're added to the Jira issue

-### Custom Actions

-If you're looking for a unique capability for your team's data flow, you can add your own Python methods and functionality[...read more here.](../jbi/actions/README.md)